jacobvarner/hoops-jacobvarner/_posts/2020-8-15-sec-in-the-nba-draft-1950s-overview.md

 time_to_read: 5 minutes
 ---

 With the NBA Draft pushed back this year, among all the other changes, it gave me time to go back and get data on every player selected from a current SEC school.
-The first draft under the NBA was all the way back in 1950, and that's where this series starts.
+The first draft under the NBA was back in 1950, and that's where this series starts.
 I am going to go over each of the decades leading up to today as well as a final article summarizing the draft history of all fourteen SEC basketball programs.

 Make sure to check out other posts in this series: